Exchange application and acceptance

 - Information on what documents you need to submit with your application

-Both the course and housing application period for nominated exchange students is from 1 April-25 April for autumn semester studies and 1 October-25 October for spring studies.
+The course application period for nominated exchange students runs from 1–25 April for autumn semester studies and from 1–25 October for spring studies.

 Check your courses with your home university

 Discuss your course selections with your academic advisor at your home university to check you will be able to receive credits.
 Later on, if your course selection needs to be changed, please keep your home university coordinator updated.

 Your home university sends us your transcript of records so that we review your course selection against your eligibility and the available places on the courses you have chosen.